Workplace Violence Prevention Plan (WVPP)

 - Examine the workplace for security risk factors associated with the incident, including any previous reports of inappropriate behavior by the perpetrator.

-- Determine the cause of the incident.
+- Identify a preliminary cause of the incident

 - Record the findings and ensuring corrective actions are taken.